pablolucio97/Study_Content/general_development/learning_history.md

 - At working with native Android files on React Native and applications, be careful to not duplicate properties or crash some native configuration because the inconsistency will be directly reflected in the build execution/generation (considering third services like EAS too) shown by Android as not clear errors.

 - To remove the last commit from GitHub, run `git reset --hard HEAD~1` to back to the previous commit from the last one, and the run `git push origin <branch-name> --force` to force the removing.

+---

+### 30/04/2024

+- At working with back-end applications related to CRUD operations, always export and provides the Insomnia request collection correctly configured containing the environment variables for the project.

+---

+### 02/05/2024

+- At working with frameworks with requires file configurations like NestJS and Expo by example, and you're facing errors.
+Check the specific framework configuration for missing configurations of these frameworks.
+Generally a configuration file is created at the project root dir.